EntilZha/entilzha.github.io/content/posts/2020/august/literature-review-tricks.md

 Even now, for areas I'd like to think I have a good grasp on, its difficult not to miss something important; multiple times, I've done a literature review only to find a couple weeks later I missed a paper or two.
 In this post, I will share some of the tricks I've learned for making literature reviews easier.

-I've found the most helpful tricks are (1) using scholar tools like [Semantic Scholar](https://www.semanticscholar.org/), (2) following authors who frequently publish papers relevant to your area of interest, (3) exposing yourself to social groups that share papers, (4) knowing how to ask for help, and (5) using a system for managing papers/references.
+I've found the most helpful tricks are (1) using scholar tools like [Semantic Scholar](https://www.semanticscholar.org/), (2) setting up custom search engines, (3) following authors who frequently publish papers relevant to your area of interest, (4) exposing yourself to social groups that share papers, (5) knowing how to ask for help, and (6) using a system for managing papers/references.
 These combined will passively and actively increase the quality of literature reviews while making them more easier to do.

 I view literature review as an iterative queue-building and writing process that bounces between depth first search, breadth first search, and writing.